2006 Winter Olympics closing ceremony: The siege of Turin

 After Va, pensiero was sung, there was a segment featuring the siege of Turin to commemorate the 300th anniversary.

 Musical finale

-Andrea Bocelli performed his song "Because We Believe (Ama Credi E Vai)" before the flame was extinguished; on stage with Andrea appeared 500 Italian brides in white carrying lighted lilies and formed "the Dove of Peace" formation choreographed by Doug Jack and symbolically "flew" across the stage as the flame took its final breath.
-An international collection of pop singers closed out the ceremonies as a fireworks display ensued, which was unusual because mostly artists that originate from the host country usually performs.
-After Canadian Avril Lavigne who had sung during the Vancouver segment, Italian Elisa, who had already sung at the closing ceremony of the 2002 Winter Olympics, performed the song "Luce (Tramonti a nord est)", and Puerto Rican Ricky Martin performed "I Don't Care" and "The Cup of Life".
+Andrea Bocelli performed his song "Because We Believe (Ama Credi E Vai)" before the flame was extinguished; on stage with Andrea appeared 500 Italian brides in white carrying lighted lilies and formed "the Dove of Peace" a formation choreographed by Doug Jack and symbolically "flew" across the stage as the flame took its final moments.
+The skier Isolde Kostner acted as the last bride to stay on the stage and when she looked at the cauldron, the Olympic fire had their last moments alive.
+After the end of the fire last breathed, the Italian singer Elisa comes out from the middle of the show cast (she had already sung at the closing ceremony of the 2002 Winter Olympics) and performed their hit song "Luce (Tramonti a nord est)", and Puerto Rican Ricky Martin performed "I Don't Care" and "The Cup of Life".